 Commitment to community engagements and education.

-Coverage of the General Neurology inpatient and consult services.
+Coverage of the general neurology or consult services.

-Favorable weekend and overnight call responsibility shared equally amongst faculty.
+Favorable weekend and overnight call responsibility shared equally among faculty.

 Supervision of neurology residents and medical students.